-Technological Advancement and Breakthroughs: This Agreement will lead to technological advancement and breakthroughs to overcome barriers to the achievement of the State of California's statutory energy goals by improving the perovskite tandem cell technology and integrating it into modules that can be installed in large scale PV system to produce more power at a lower cost and potentially at a faster rate (with more power per system, fewer permits and less construction are required) an EV.
-The recipient's perovskite tandem technology will increase the mid-term practically attainable power conversion efficiency of commercially available solar cells from 26% to 35%.
-By enabling prototyping capabilities, and performing field demonstrations and testing, the recipient will have the potential to penetrate the solar market and further accelerate the use of efficient tandem PV in EVs and buildings, and consumer electronics.
+Technological Advancement and Breakthroughs: This Agreement will lead to technological advancement and breakthroughs to overcome barriers to the achievement of the State of California's statutory energy goals by improving the perovskite tandem cell technology and integrating it into an EV.
+Swift Solar's perovskite tandem technology will increase the mid-term practically attainable power conversion efficiency of commercially available solar cells from 26% to 35%.
+By enabling prototyping capabilities, Swift will have the potential to penetrate the solar market and further accelerate the use of efficient tandem PV in EVs, buildings, and consumer electronics.